Skip to content

 3. Avoiding Complex Language Constructs

-Python avoids complex functional or logical notations like currying, pointer arithmetic, etc, in favor of simpler constructs:
+Python avoids complex functional or logical notations like currying and explicit pointer arithmetic, opting for simpler constructs:

 # Simple function definition